-It snowed last night.
-You moved to Oregon from Hawaii.
-You’re wearing dress slacks and never learned to attach snow chains to your Honda Fit.
-Have no fear, TriMet is here.
+You moved to Oregon with a dozen pairs of flip flops, but no boots in your bag.
+You never learned to attach snow chains to your Honda Fit.
+When it snows, have no fear.
+TriMet is here.

-Max and Bus drivers hit the road even when weather is bad.
+MAX and bus drivers hit the road even when the weather is bad.
 Just remember these few tips before you ride:

 Trip Planner: The Federal Department of Transportation teamed up with the National Weather Service to create a trip planning site, coupling road conditions with weather patterns.

 Chain up.
-Learn to put on snow chains, and carry flairs and a tarp for dark or wet conditions.
+Learn to put on snow chains, and carry flares and a tarp for dark or wet conditions.